KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 ETour is a game-agnostic tournament protocol that enables any deterministic competitive game to run perpetual, stake-based competitions entirely on-chain.

-Unlike traditional Web3 gaming platforms that sell tokens or promise earnings, ETour focuses on a single value proposition: **players compete in games they already know, and the better player claims real ETH**.
+ETour is different from other Web3 gaming platforms that sell tokens or promise players money.
+Instead, it focuses on one thing: **players compete in games they already know, and the better player wins real ETH.**

 The protocol separates universal tournament mechanics: matchmaking, bracket management, timeout escalation, prize distribution from game-specific logic.
 Architectural decisions allow multiple games to share battle-tested infrastructure while each maintains its own rules and identity.